Heading To Los Angeles for the First Time?

 If the tourist magnets aren’t your thing, check out the Los Angeles County Museum of Art (LACMA) instead.
 The museum is home to a GIGANTIC collection of art – in fact, it’s the largest art museum on the west coast.
 You can buy your tickets online ahead of time.
 The LACMA is also home to Urban Light, that quirky and charming group of lampposts that you’ve seen all over instagram!

 See LA from Above

-There’s no better way to end your time in LA than with a view of the city from up above.
+Every Los Angeles itinerary should include a view of the city from up above.
 Head over to Griffith Park and visit the Griffith Observatory, perched on top of Mount Hollywood.
 It’s also a great spot for another view of the Hollywood sign!